-With this perspective of legitimate subjectivity, we can claim that sound resides in the receiver as well as the source.31 We assume a person in the path of sound (air) pressure wave is a pivotal reference point.
+With this perspective of legitimate subjectivity, we can claim that sound resides in the receiver as well as the source.
+We assume a person in the path of sound (air) pressure wave is a pivotal reference point.
 There is the old aphorism about a tree falling in the forest.
 Does it make a sound if no one hears it?
 Of course, because the energy is still released partly as waves of air pressure if not received by anyone.
 But this not-so-profound conundrum raises a bigger related issue.
 With so active a brain capable of thinking in words and other forms of symbolic expression, it is also possible that we may conceive of what we have not strictly heard.
 We can conjure another's voice, a passage in a piece of music, or an entire imaginary world.
 Intrapersonal communications with the self certainly include imagined but not externalized auditory elements.
 So, while we lament Beethoven's deafness as a cruel irony, it's also entirely reasonable that he was not without perceptions of sound.
-With cognitive powers intact, and a fruitful life that had long been immersed in the textures and elements of sound, he surely "heard" the sonatas and symphonies composed late in life, even if they were more easily committed to a page of staves than to his own ears.32
+With cognitive powers intact, and a fruitful life that had long been immersed in the textures and elements of sound, he surely "heard" the sonatas and symphonies composed late in life, even if they were more easily committed to a page of staves than to his own ears.32 nearly all people can identify sounds that they find irritating.

-Increased acuity to some frequencies is apt to make some of us more sensitive to certain kinds of stimuli, like the sibilant sounds produced by the way a person speaks, or what seems like a "nasal" sound of an oboe.
-Both may be annoying.
-And nearly all people can identify sounds that they find irritating.
 Some of us have patterns of hearing that allow us to focus on one set of sounds in an otherwise cluttered soundscape.
 This may be a function of mind as much as ear.
 Others might not notice a composer's unusual choice of an accordion or banjo in a traditional symphony orchestra concert.
 For the right listener however, the unique layers of sound produced by these instruments could be the memorable elements that stood out.
 And still others might notice sound loops that occur with some regularity: motors cycling on and off, a pebble in a tire that regularly smacks the pavement, or noise coming from the repetitive motions of a neighboring office worker.
 In such cases it seems clear the ear has made the sound available.
 The focusing and attention that occurs seems to be a function of a consciousness that has been tuned by memory or experience to respond.
 In other words, sound reception is the work of the ear, but sound perception happens deeper in the skull and, like tinnitus, can include a kind of "hearing" that never passed the ear.
 Phenomenologically speaking, we hear what we think we hear.